 Studies Have Not Been Conclusive

 The American Cancer Society examined the research conducted on the effects of baby powder and found that the results were “mixed”.
-Certain studies have found a slightly higher risk for ovarian cancer among women
+Certain studies have found a slightly higher risk for ovarian cancer among women who regularly used baby powder.
+Other studies found absolutely no evidence of baby powder leading to ovarian cancer.
+The International Agency for Research on Cancer, a part of the World Health Organisation, has classified baby powder as possibly carcinogenic but reiterates the fact that not enough conclusive evidence has been found.

 A lot of the fear around baby powder stems from the fact that it used to contain asbestos.
 Prior to the 1970s, the effects of asbestos were still not fully understood, so there were no restrictions on its usage.
 However, once asbestos was identified as a dangerous carcinogen, it became a banned substance.
 Today, all talc products are legally required to be completely free from asbestos.
 What’s more, many powders today have a cornstarch base, which is completely safe to use around the genital area.